Traveling for Thanksgiving? States you need a COVID test before entering

-Several states are requiring a negative COVID-19 test before entering, and are requesting or requiring visitors to self-quarantine for up to 14 days upon arrival.
-Below is a list of mandates by state.
+Below ABC4 has included every state that is requiring a negative COVID-19 test before entering, and also which states are requesting or requiring visitors to self-quarantine for up to 14 days upon arrival.

 ***This information is subject to change.
 When traveling, still check with local officials on COVID-19 guidelines.